 Before joining NBIF in 2007, he worked as a producer and writer for Atlantic Mediaworks, CBC News and BNN, and has published numerous articles on innovation and creativity in Canadian Business, Investment Executive, Progress and Venture Beat, to name a few.
 Chet was co-producer of a 2006 CPRS National Award of Excellence winning documentary on the worldwide history of McCain Foods.

 Chet received his undergraduate degree in commerce at the University of Toronto, his MBA at the University of New Brunswick, and conducted post-graduate research on champions of innovation at the Richard Ivey School of Business.
 He has given many keynotes on the topics of innovation and design thinking, most recently at the Copenhagen Business School in Denmark.
-As a volunteer, he is Secretary-Treasurer of the New Brunswick Arts Board and sits on the advisory council of the New Brunswick College of Craft & Design and the Premier’s Task Force on the Status of the Artist.
+As a volunteer, he has served as Secretary-Treasurer of artsnb, the province's primary arts granting council, and sits on the advisory council of the New Brunswick College of Craft & Design.

 As our Director of Research, Lindsay oversees our research investment activities and manages our ongoing research portfolio.
 Responsible for NBIF's Research Innovation Fund (RIF), Research Assistantship Initiative (RAI) and Research Technicians Initiative (RTI), she is our primary liaison with the province’s research institutions, universities, and community colleges.